 Proposals for new programs can take up to 2 years to implement.
-(1) First a brief program projection must be approved by the CSU Board of Trustees to be included on the Academic Master Plan (requires department and college approval) and (2) the full degree program proposals must be approved by the campus and the Chancellor's Office.
+(1) First a New Degree Statement of Intent (Pre-Proposal) must be approved by the Deans/Provost, and subsequently the CSU Board of Trustees to be included on the Academic Master Plan and (2) the full degree program proposals must be approved by the campus and the Chancellor's Office.

-- Complete the Projected Proposal Template for the AMP.doc
+- Complete the Program Proposal Template and Tips 2018 [docx]

 - For reference,

 - CSU Degree Proposal and Approval Process Flowchart [pdf]

 - Trustee Policies on Academic Program Planning [pdf]